Traumatic Brain Injury

 Call our New Patient Coordinator

-For more information.
-Or Fill out the Form below.
+for more information.
+Or fill out the form below.

 For patients who have a moderate head injury, approximately 60% will make a positive recovery, and about 25% will have moderately impaired function.
 The ones with severe injuries have moderate-to-severe disabilities.